yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * A DNS request is still required (to verify that these hosts map to a single IP), adding some latency to the process.
-* It's not always easy to convince your IT department to add multiple hosts as your cert's SAN.
+* It's not always easy to convince your IT department to add multiple hosts as your certificate's SAN.
-* DNS based load balancing can mean that it's tricky to make sure these hosts always map to the same IPs, and different browsers do different things when the hosts map to multiple IPs.
+* DNS based load balancing can mean it's tricky to make sure these hosts always map to the same IPs, and different browsers do different things when the hosts map to multiple IPs.